pkrusche/lineagetracker.jsonexport/docs/Development.md

 LineageTracker and JSON Export Development
 ==========================================

-This is a brief outline how to debug LineageTracker and this plugin in [Eclipse](http://www.eclipse.org/).
+This is a brief outline of how to debug LineageTracker and this plugin in [Eclipse](http://www.eclipse.org/).

 A LineageTracker
 ----------------